RandomHuman2020/wiredesktopwiki/Grant-access-to-system's-keychain-(Linux).md

 - Start the Wire app with a flag to grant Electron access to the library

 ### Install a supported keychain
-Electron supports either the Gnome or KDE keychain to store information, you would need to install either a version of `gnome-libsecret` or `kwallet` on your system, the process differs depending on distribution we will provide example for Debian/libsecret and Arch/kwallet5
+Electron supports either the Gnome or KDE keychain to store information, you would need to install either a version of `gnome-libsecret` or `kwallet` on your system, the process differs depending on distribution, we will provide examples for Debian/libsecret and Arch/kwallet5

 - getting libsecret on a Debian based distribution:
 ```